lcarsde/lcarswm/readme.md

 ## Known issues
 * If screens lay over one another they are not "merged" but draw over one another
 * Using SoftMaker Office sometimes leaves empty windows (noticed with csv import dialog)
+* Moving windows with Alt-Up/Down collides with the corresponding VS Code key binding

 ## To Do
 * Associate child screens with their parents